-10. Deselect the North arrow.
-Click the Text Size dropdown arrow on the Draw toolbar and click 72 to make the text 72 point size.
+10. Deselect the north arrow.
+Click the text size drop-down arrow on the Draw toolbar and click 72 to make the title 72 points.
 Make the title bold by clicking the Bold button.

 11. Click the New Text tool on the Draw toolbar and click the top of the page.
 Type "Proposed Airport Expansion" as the title and press Enter.
 Position the title at the top and center of the page.